Menu

 Accessing the dashboard

-Once the plugin is operational, a new block of numbers will appear within the WordPress admin bar at the top of the page.
+Once the plugin is operational, a new block of numbers will appear within the WP-Admin dashboard admin bar at the top of the page.
 Hovering over them will give you a dropdown list of various sections within Query Monitor, while clicking on any of them will bring up the Query Monitor auditing window itself (which will dock to the bottom of your browser window by default).

 Overview tab